 Moreover, none of the OIC’s founding documents address partnership with independent CSOs.
 The Charter does, however, provide for the Independent Permanent Commission on Human Rights.
 The Commission is a standing body for human rights established to promote the civil, political, social and economic rights enshrined in the organization’s covenants and declarations and in universally agreed human rights instruments, in conformity with Islamic values.
 In addition, the OIC Council of Foreign Ministers adopted the Cairo Declaration on Human Rights in Islam in Cairo on August 5, 1990.
-(However the Cairo Declaration also does not address freedom of association).
+The Cairo Declaration does not, however, recognize the freedom of association.

-The OIC’s partnership with civil society is generally limited to working with some religious institutions like Al Azhar in Egypt, or the Association of Muslim Scholars, that are invited to attend and sometimes participate in the sessions of the conference.
+The OIC’s partnership with civil society is generally limited to working with some religious institutions like Al Azhar in Egypt, or the Association of Muslim Scholars, which are invited to attend and sometimes participate in the sessions of the Conference.
 The OIC also cooperates with the King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue (KAICIID), with which it has a project to promote religious dialogue and tolerance.
-Although these organizations are considered part of civil society in its broadest definition, however, many are directly linked to OIC member state governments, either through the appointment of their presidents or through funding.
-Hence, these organizations do not represent an independent civil society.
-As for activities with CSOs, the OIC’s website does not mention any joint activities with nongovernmental civil society organizations.
+Although these organizations are considered part of civil society in its broadest definition, many are directly linked to OIC member state governments, either through the appointment of their presidents or through funding.
+Hence, these organizations do not represent independent civil society.
+As for activities with CSOs, the OIC’s website does not mention any joint activities with CSOs.

 While we aim to maintain information that is as current as possible, we realize that situations can rapidly change.
 If you are aware of any additional information or inaccuracies on this page, please keep us informed; write to ICNL at firstname.lastname@example.org.